 These are local, independent contractors with broad Bay Area knowledge encompassing the rental and sales market, public and private schooling options, government registration, and other needs related to a complex international or domestic relocation.
 They learn their client’s unique needs and guide them through the moving process.
 Relocation consultants do not usually work for a particular brokerage, and may partner with an employer or individual to provide rental homefinding and a wide variety of other services related to relocation.

 Personalized, customized relocation packages and an expansive suite of services for individuals and families that need more than rental homefinding help.
 Since they are paid directly by the client and not by a brokerage or owner, they represent and advocate for the best interests of the client.
-Relocation consultants may stick with the client throughout the relocation ( taking clients on an area tour, finding schools, a home and settling in) providing much needed moral support during a big life transition.
+Relocation consultants may stick with the client throughout the relocation ( taking clients on an area tour, finding schools, home, and settling in) providing much-needed moral support during a big life transition.

 How they work with renters:

 Relocation consultants conduct an in-depth intake and create a customized program based on the renter’s needs.
 In a complex relocation, renters may have additional needs such as a tour of private schools, preschools or assistance with government registration.
-Employers with new hires or transferees often contract with a relocation consultant (destination services consultant ) on behalf of their employee to make the move easier.
-However, anyone may contact a relocation consultant for rental homefinding support or settling in services.
+Employers with new hires or transferees often contract with a relocation consultant (destination services consultant ) on behalf of their employees to make the move easier.
+However, anyone may contact a relocation consultant for rental homefinding support or settling-in services.

 How they are paid:

-The consultant will find their client a rental home and provide additional services at pre-quoted, fixed fee.
-They usually do not receive additional fees by landlords or property management/leasing companies, so they are motivated by their client’s needs only.
+The consultant will find their client a rental home and provide additional services at a pre-quoted, fixed fee.
+They usually do not receive additional fees from landlords or property management/leasing companies, so they are motivated by their client’s needs only.

 Tip: Ask the relocation consultant for a cost sheet to provide to your employer and ask to be reimbursed or for a relocation allowance to offset the cost.
 Ask the relocation consultant how long they have been in business and look up online reviews if possible.
 Ask if the consultant is a licensed real estate agent and if so, if they collect referral fees when their client leases properties.
 If they accept referral fees, this may incentivize the consultant to show certain properties over others.